mettre tag

 A modern, well-designed kitchen can have a significant impact when reselling a home, as it gives buyers the impression ofinvesting in a luxury property.

-Provided it is properly insulated, well ventilated, and high enough to allow for comfortable circulation, the attic can be transformed into a bedroom, a playroom, an isolated office, or even a master suite with bathroom.
+Provided it’s properly insulated, ventilated, and high enough to move comfortably, the attic can become a bedroom, playroom, secluded office, or even a primary suite with bathroom.

-• Thermal (and sometimes acoustic) insulation to guarantee comfort in summer and winter.
+• Thermal (and sometimes acoustic) insulation for year-round comfort.

-• Creation of roof windows or skylights, to bring in natural light.
+• Add roof windows or dormers for natural light.

-• The installation of a vanity unit with integrated storage to optimize the use of space.
+• Fit a vanity with integrated storage to optimise space.

-• Replacing wall and floor coverings with durable, anti-slip and moisture-resistant materials.
+• Replace wall and floor finishes with durable, non-slip, moisture-resistant materials.

-At Maison Kyka, we start each renovation project with a complete study of the existing situation and an analysis of priorities.
-This strategic step makes it possible to build a realistic schedule, a controlled budget and a clear roadmap for the entire project.
+At Maison Kyka, every renovation begins with a full survey and a prioritisation study.
+This strategic step produces a realistic timeline, a controlled budget, and a clear roadmap for the entire project.

 Answer a few questions and receive a personalized estimate for your real estate project